mingyuanzhou/SiD/README.md

   year={2024}
 }
 ```
-We also have a follow-up paper that extends our Score Identity Distillation (SiD) methodology to distill Stable Diffusion models for one-step text-to-image generation:
+We also have a follow-up paper, available at https://arxiv.org/abs/2406.01561, that extends our SiD methodology to distill Stable Diffusion models for one-step text-to-image generation:
 ```bibtex
 @article{zhou2024long,
 title={Long and Short Guidance in Score identity Distillation for One-Step Text-to-Image Generation},